Aliases for HRH4 Gene

 GeneCards Summary for HRH4 Gene

 HRH4 (Histamine Receptor H4) is a Protein Coding gene.
-Diseases associated with HRH4 include Paraneoplastic Cerebellar Degeneration and Allergic Hypersensitivity Disease.
-Among its related pathways are Peptide ligand-binding receptors and ERK Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and histamine binding.
-An important paralog of this gene is CHRM4.
+Diseases associated with HRH4 include Meniere Disease and Allergic Disease.
+Among its related pathways are Signaling by GPCR and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and histamine binding.
+An important paralog of this gene is HRH3.

 UniProtKB/Swiss-Prot Summary for HRH4 Gene